harrisonkong/HKUIButton/README.md

 <img src="./docs/cloudline.png" alt="---line---">

 ## WHAT IS IT? ##
-`HKUIImageView` enhances the functionality of UIView by providing these additional features:
+`HKUIButton` enhances the functionality of UIButton by providing these additional features:

 ### Dynamic Corner Radius
 Allows you to dynamically calculate the corner radius base on one of the followings: